pcuci/meteor-santa/design.md

 We therefore challenge the core assumption that the host must know everyone's relationships statuses.
 Ideally, the system should not know the full picture also; something to consider in a future version.

-## Mix god interface with user personalized
+## Mix "God" interface with user personalized
 It is possible that not everyone in the family has a mobile phone, knows how to use one, can use one, or wants to use techh.
 Some folks will never adopt technology, but they're still family and want presents; they also give great expensive non-techy gifts, and as such they deserve to play!
 The best solution would allow trusted others to play on behalf of non-techies.

 When participants don't all own phones, the system should gracefully fall to a one "god" UI that can be passed around - like a hat - for everyone to type in their names and retrieve their match.